 Rule 1: No surprises.

-The #1 rule of change management is no surprises.
+The #1 rule of effective change management is no surprises.
 When people are surprised, their survival instincts kick in, and their cognitive abilities decline.
 At TiER1, we use a structured approach to change.
 Our methodology is designed to anticipate and overcome resistance through a series of just-in-time solutions.
 By leveraging our understanding of neuroscience and human behavior, we’re able to anticipate the journey and minimize the impact of surprises along the way.

 Rule 2: Close the gap.